Find links to resources and guidance about the impact of Covid-19 on the Mental Capacity Act and Deprivation of Liberty Safeguards.

 - applying to the Court of Protection and the practicalities you should consider

 SCIE’s guide summarises the news article from 39 Essex Chambers.
 Read the article in full, which also includes guidance on advance care planning and key messages from the vice-president of the Court of Protection.

 39 Essex Chambers have produced a rapid response guidance note on social distancing and mental capacity.
 The note discusses what local authorities should do where a person doesn’t have capacity to make decisions about social contact in the circumstances of Covid-19.

-The National Mental Capacity Forum held a recent webinar about the challenges of applying the MCA during Covid-19.
-It also gives practical suggestions for self-care and learning from other European countries.
+The National Mental Capacity Forum has run webinars about the challenges of applying the MCA during Covid-19, remote assessments, and public health and human rights.

-Alex has also written a page that includes resources relating to Covid-19 and the MCA which will be updated regularly.
+Alex Ruck Keene regularly updates his page that contains resources relating to Covid-19 and the MCA.
 On this page he provides links on a wide range of related themes including human rights, end of life care and learning disability.

-Here is a link to information about fast-track requests for health and social care staff to check whether someone has an Attorney or Deputy, that has been published by the Office of the Public Guardian.
+The Office of the Public Guardian have published information about fast-track requests for health and social care staff to check whether someone has an Attorney or Deputy.